aroles/biol210/docs/articles/ps2.md

     so I can make sure they are suitable.
 Do not use direct quotes to answer the questions, rephrase to put the answers into your own words.
-    1. What’s so different about eukaryotes that makes it hard to figure out how they evolved?
-Why do you think eukaryotes are sometimes referred to as a chimera?
+    1. Why are eukaryotes sometimes referred to as a chimera?
+Why is it hard to figure out how they evolved?
     2. Why do you think scientists at first concluded that each of the three domains is monophyletic?
 What evidence led them to that conclusion?
-    3. What changed and led to the suggestion that there are only 2 domains and Archaea is not a monophyletic group?
-Did evidence support this idea?
+    3. What more recent evidence led to the suggestion that there are only 2 domains and Archaea is not a monophyletic group?
+Do all biologists agree that Eukaryotes are a sub-group of Archaea?
+        Explain.